QuantEcon/lecture-python.myst/lectures/ge_arrow.md

 even if he consumes zero goods forevermore.

 **Remark:** If  we have an Inada condition at zero consumption or just impose that consumption be nonnegative, then in a **finite horizon** economy with sequential trading of one-period Arrow securities there is no need to impose natural debt limits.
-See the section below on a Finite Horizon Economy.
+See the section on a Finite Horizon Economy  below.

-(NOTE: check equation (25) in week 4 slides -- Inada condition forces the the natural debt limits non-binding in infinite horizon sequential trading)

 ### Continuation Wealth